-- Drink plenty of fluids (a minimum of eight glasses per day is recommended). - If you throw up or have diarrhea, you should drink more fluids so that you do not become dehydrated (lack of water in the body from losing too much fluid). - If you have diarrhea, eat low fiber foods that are high in protein and calories and avoid foods that can irritate your digestive tracts or lead to cramping. - Ask your nurse or doctor about medicine that can lessen or stop your diarrhea. - To help with nausea and vomiting, eat small, frequent meals instead of three large meals a day.
+- Drink plenty of fluids (a minimum of eight glasses per day is recommended). - If you throw up or have diarrhea, you should drink more fluids so that you do not become dehydrated (lack of water in the body from losing too much fluid). - If you have diarrhea, eat low-fiber foods that are high in protein and calories and avoid foods that can irritate your digestive tracts or lead to cramping. - If you are not able to move your bowels, check with your doctor or nurse before you use enemas, laxatives, or suppositories.

+- Ask your nurse or doctor about medicine that can lessen or stop your diarrhea or constipation. - To help with nausea and vomiting, eat small, frequent meals instead of three large meals a day.
 Choose foods and drinks that are at room temperature.
-Ask your nurse or doctor about other helpful tips and medicine that is available to help stop or lessen these symptoms. - Manage tiredness by pacing your activities for the day. - Be sure to include periods of rest between energy-draining activities. - Get regular exercise, with your doctor's approval.
-If you feel too tired to exercise vigorously, try taking a short walk. - Keeping your pain under control is important to your well-being.
-Please tell your doctor or nurse if you are experiencing pain. - If you have diabetes, monitor your blood sugar level.
-Tell your nurse or your doctor if your glucose levels are higher or lower than normal. - Use sunscreen and lip balm with SPF 30 or higher when you are outdoors even for a short time during treatment and for at least 5 days after stopping treatment.
+Ask your nurse or doctor about other helpful tips and medicine that is available to help stop or lessen these symptoms. - Mouth care is very important.
+Your mouth care should consist of routine, gentle cleaning of your teeth or dentures and rinsing your mouth with a mixture of 1/2 teaspoon of salt in 8 ounces of water or 1/2 teaspoon of baking soda in 8 ounces of water.
+This should be done at least after each meal and at bedtime. - If you have mouth sores, avoid mouthwash that has alcohol.
+Also avoid alcohol and smoking because they can bother your mouth and throat. - To help with decreased appetite, eat foods high in calories and protein, such as meat, poultry, fish, dry beans, tofu, eggs, nuts, milk, yogurt, cheese, ice cream, pudding, and nutritional supplements. - Consider using sauces and spices to increase taste.
+Daily exercise, with your doctor's approval, may increase your appetite. - Manage tiredness by pacing your activities for the day.
+Be sure to include periods of rest between energy-draining activities. - If you are dizzy, get up slowly after sitting or lying. - Get regular exercise, with your doctor's approval.
+If you feel too tired to exercise vigorously, try taking a short walk. - If you have numbness and tingling in your hands and feet, be careful when cooking, walking, and handling sharp objects and hot liquids. - Keeping your pain under control is important to your well-being.
+Please tell your doctor or nurse if you are experiencing pain. - To help with itching, moisturize your skin several times a day. - Use sunscreen with SPF 30 or higher when you are outdoors even for a short time.
 Cover up when you are out in the sun.
 Wear wide-brimmed hats, long-sleeved shirts, and pants.
-Keep your neck, chest, and back covered.

-If you get a rash do not put anything on it unless your doctor or nurse says you may.
+Keep your neck, chest, and back covered. - If you get a rash do not put anything on it unless your doctor or nurse says you may.
 Keep the area around the rash clean and dry.
 Ask your doctor for medicine if your rash bothers you.